 Brazilian jiu-jitsu is a particular sport.
-It’s a problem-solving discipline where the jiu-jitsu competitor must deal with several parameters (BJJ positions, effective jiu jitsu moves, pressure, etc.) while he’s competing at the BJJ tournaments and also on the daily-daily jiu-jitsu practice to find the perfect solution at the perfect timing.
+It’s a problem-solving discipline where the competitor need to deal with several parameters (BJJ positions, effective jiu jitsu moves, pressure, etc.) while he’s competing at the BJJ tournaments.
+And, also on he’s daily training.

-Otherwise, there are tons of jiu jitsu competitions around the world (BJJ tournaments Florida, Texas, San Diego, California, Houston, New Jersey, Canada, and many more locations).
-And, the good news is that a BJJ beginner white belt is also eligible to participate in the jiu jitsu competitions if he decides to.
+There are tons of jiu jitsu competitions around the world (tournaments in Florida, Texas, San Diego, California, Houston, New Jersey, Canada, and many more locations).
+And, the good news is that a beginner BJJ white belt is also eligible to participate in these competitions if he decides to.

-What follows is a list of tips to get yourself ready for jiu jitsu tournament. and also a reference to find answers to some BJJ questions like:
+What follows is a list of BJJ competition tips to get yourself ready for it.
+Have fun!

-To compete in the BJJ tournaments you must attain a high level of Brazilian Jiu Jitsu practice.
-And, you should accumulate strong knowledge and execute many BJJ defense/attack techniques (guard, back attack, mount, side control, armbar, …).
+To compete in a BJJ tournament you have to attain a high level of Brazilian Jiu-Jitsu practice.
+Besides, you should accumulate strong knowledge and execute many BJJ defense/attack techniques (guard, back attack, mount, side control, armbar, …).

-However, some students do jiu-jitsu simply because they enjoy gaining knowledge and having fun training.
-Maybe, they dislike the limelight or just don’t want to compete in this particular sport.
+However, some students do jiu-jitsu simply because they enjoy gaining knowledge and have fun training this unique martial art.
+Maybe, they dislike the limelight or just don’t want to compete.

-Or some other people don’t like to compete because they don’t know how to deal with loss and the competition’s stress.
+Otherwise, other people don’t like to compete, because they don’t know how to deal with loss and the competition’s stress.

-The jiu-jitsu tournaments show up a high level of understanding the Brazilian jiu-jitsu merged with high quality of an organization, strategy, planning, timing, attitude, strength/conditioning, and the acceptance of failure to upgrade.
+The tournament shows up a high level of understanding of Brazilian jiu-jitsu.
+Otherwise, it shows the competitor’s organization, strategy, planning, timing, attitude, strength, conditioning, and the acceptance of failure to upgrade.

-Of course, if you win, you are happy, and if you lose, your world gets turned upside down.
-This fear of losing scares some people from the competition, but some live and die by BJJ competitions.
+Of course, if you win, you are happy.
+And, if you lose, your world gets turned upside down.
+This fear of losing scares some people from the competition, but some people live and die by BJJ competitions.

-Take for example the World jiu-jitsu Championship, fifty BJJ fighters sweat blood in their training, and there is only one winner.
+Take for example the world jiu-jitsu championship; fifty fighters sweat and train hard, but there is only one winner.

 What about the twenty-nine who worked so hard?
 Is the BJJ tournament winner the best BJJ fighter?

-Sometimes, the BJJ competitor with the best BJJ techniques gets knockout in the first ride.
-So if you decide to compete, realize that jiu-jitsu competition is the art of dealing with pressure ‘where there is pressure there is competition’.
+Sometimes, the competitor with the best techniques gets knockout in the first ride.
+Thus, if you decide to compete, realize that the BJJ competition is the art of dealing with pressure ‘where there is pressure there is competition’.

-But, if you are comfortable with your jiu-jitsu training, you will have the confidence to perform.
-Thus, Becoming the BJJ champion is not about your opponent, it’s about you.
+However, if you are comfortable with your jiu-jitsu training, you will have the confidence to compete effectively.
+Thus, becoming the next BJJ champion is not about your opponent, it’s about you.

 Let’s see how Nicholas Meregali had been absorbing lots of pressure before he defeated Leandro Lo in the World jiu-jitsu Championship 2017

-The BJJ tournaments show such a small part of any given Jiu Jitsu competitor’s knowledge that it masks what he knows.
+The BJJ tournaments show such a small part of any given competitor’s knowledge that it masks what he knows.

-In the jiu-jitsu academy, you can see him for who he is.
-You will see him relaxed and in the proper environment to exhibit his understanding of jiu-jitsu and educate you and others of its benefits.
+In the academy, you can see your training partner for who he is.
+In fact, you will see him relaxed in the proper environment to exhibit his understanding of jiu-jitsu and educate you and others of its benefits.

 Let us know how do you prepare for a jiu-jitsu competition?